Getting Started with WebAdvisor

 Logging on to WebAdvisor

-In order to use WebAdvisor, users must first log in.
+In order to use WebAdvisor, users must first log on.
 Student logins are created several times daily by an automated batch process, so your WebAdvisor login should be ready soon after you complete the enrollment process.
 Faculty logins are created after an instructor is assigned to a current course section within the system.
 Staff and administrator login creation is performed manually.

 What's My User ID?